ADVERTISEMENT

 Wild West

 The best outdoor adventures near the city are at the western edge of the valley around Red Rock Canyon National Conservation Area.
-Drive the 13-mile scenic route for access to a variety of hiking trails.
-Outside the park boundaries, a half-day guided horseback tour with Cowboy Trail Rides will have you climbing past Joshua trees to a ridge with views of the skyline.
+Drive the 13-mile scenic route for access to a variety of hiking trails—some of which lead to petroglyphs.
+Outside the park boundaries, a guided horseback tour with Cowboy Trail Rides will have you climbing past Joshua trees to a ridge with views of the skyline.

 Chinatown Eats